 Best for: bars, events, bars & clubs in close proximity

 Amsterdam has always been known as a party city, though often this tag has come with a seedy reputation.
 But there is so much more to this diverse capital than the Red Light District, coffee shops and the neon lights of Leidseplein that most tourists see or think of when they hear Amsterdam.
 Discover the many alternative and happening bars such as Basis (pictured), where DJs spin fresh tunes most nights of the week and where you are encouraged to bring your own vibe, food and ideas.
 Other happening places, where the locals hang out, include Cafe Brecht, Bloemenbar and Hannekes Boom.
 The great thing about Amsterdam is that it’s a small city, so there are lots of bars and clubs that are easily accessible by foot and bike – bar crawling is a way of life in Amsterdam.
 Clubs you say?
-The old printing press warehouse of Trouw will never fail to impress and Studio 80 is another pumping club that is popular with a younger crowd.
-Amsterdam also hosts some world class festivals and events, including Queen’s Day, Amerdam Dance Event, Welcome to the Future, Lowlands …enough said.
+Well then, check out Studio 80, a pumping club that is popular with a younger crowd, or Disco Dolly (this place has two floors, so you can actually choose between the mainstream beats and some real techno).
+Amsterdam also hosts some world class festivals and events, including Queen’s Day, Amsterdam Dance Event, Welcome to the Future, Lowlands … enough said.

-by Dan Fennessy & Gemma Trounce (current Amsterdam locals)
+Dan Fennessy & Gemma Trounce, current Amsterdam locals